syncfusion-content/blazor-docs/blazor/multiselect-dropdown/multiple-selection-display-mode.md

 ---
 layout: post
-title: Multiple selection display modes in Blazor MultiSelect Component | Syncfusion
+title: Multiple selection modes in Blazor MultiSelect Component | Syncfusion
 description: Checkout and learn here all about Multiple selection display modes in Syncfusion Blazor MultiSelect component and more.
 platform: Blazor
 control: MultiSelect